When is Commencement?

 Doors open at 8:30 a.m.

 How long does Commencement last?

 The ceremony begins at 9:45 a.m. and is expected to last approximately 2 - 2 1/2 hours.
-Consider that this length of time may be difficult on older adults and young children.
-Out of respect for fellow classmates and consideration for their families, candidates are expected to remain until the conclusion of the ceremony.
+Consider that this length of time may be difficult on young children and older adults.
+Out of respect for fellow classmates and their families, candidates are expected to remain until the conclusion of the ceremony.